Cais/bns-login/readme.txt

 * Add Shortcode functionality to text widgets
 * Add Shortcode for this plugin
 * Updated 'readme' with FAQ on shortcode use
+* Add filter hooks to all of the text output

 = 1.9 =
 * Implemented OOP style class coding